 Gathering.
 Spending time with friends and family around a table.
 Is there anything better?

 That call for gathering that fall brings is probably one of the reasons it’s my favorite season!
 Even if it’s not Thanksgiving, the season gives you an excuse to throw a roast in the oven and invite some friends over!
 And Thanksgiving?
 Well, that is the best holiday of all.
-I love that it is a truly American celebration.
 I can’t think of anything more beautiful than spending a day with those we love and giving thanks for all we have.

 Unlike most of my tables that are created around my salad plates or sometimes the flowers, this one was shaped by these gorgeous plum colored linen napkins I found!
 They are so gorgeous that the second I saw them I knew I would be using them for this tablescape!